onemanstartup/awesome-ruby/README.md

 * Sorting
   * [ActsAsList](https://github.com/swanandp/acts_as_list) - Provides the capabilities for sorting and reordering a number of objects in a list.
   * [ranked-model](https://github.com/mixonic/ranked-model) - A modern row sorting library for ActiveRecord.
 It uses ARel aggressively and is better optimized than most other libraries.
-* Tree
-  * [ActsAsTree](https://github.com/amerine/acts_as_tree) - Extends ActiveRecord to add simple support for organizing items into parent–children relationships.
-  * [Ancestry](https://github.com/stefankroes/ancestry) - Organise ActiveRecord model into a tree structure using a variation on the materialised path pattern.
-  * [Awesome Nested Set](https://github.com/collectiveidea/awesome_nested_set) - Awesome Nested Set is an implementation of the nested set pattern for ActiveRecord models.
-  * [Closure Tree](https://github.com/mceachen/closure_tree) - Easily and efficiently make your ActiveRecord models support hierarchies using a Closure Table.
-  * [Mongoid Tree](https://github.com/benedikt/mongoid-tree) - A tree structure for Mongoid documents using the materialized path pattern.

 ## Pagination

-* [Kaminari](https://github.com/amatsuda/kaminari) - A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for modern web app frameworks and ORMs.
 * [order_query](https://github.com/glebm/order_query) - A keyset pagination library to find the next or previous record(s) relative to the current one efficiently, e.g. for infinite scroll.
-* [will_paginate](https://github.com/mislav/will_paginate) - A pagination library that integrates with Ruby on Rails, Sinatra, Merb, DataMapper and Sequel.

 ## PDF